-Close enough to Monkey Forest to hear and see some of the mischievous macaques, this cluster of 10 bungalows is perched along the edge of a ravine, with a creek running below.
+Close enough to Monkey Forest to hear and see some of the mischievous macaques, this cluster of ten bungalows is perched along the edge of a ravine with a creek running below.
 Meaning ‘beautiful nature’ in Indonesian, this charming hotel feels wonderfully isolated due to the sounds of trickling fountains and graceful birds, and is located in the woodcarving village of Nyuhkuning (an extension of Ubud) and its several delightful shops and cafés.
-The individually-designed traditional bungalows are bright and airy, and feature enchanting Balinese-style furniture, huge bathrooms, and numerous openable windows which offer jungle views and valley breezes – but no ‘distractions’ such as telephones and TVs.
-A cobblestone path meanders down past ancient banyan trees to the sizeable pool overlooking the ravine.
+The individually-designed traditional bungalows are bright and airy, and feature enchanting Balinese-style furniture, huge bathrooms, and numerous openable windows which offer jungle views and a nice valley breeze – but no ‘distractions’ such as telephones and TVs.
+A cobblestone path meanders down past ancient banyan trees to the sizable pool overlooking the ravine.

 Alam Indah – The Location

 - Address: About 100m down a steep path from the main street through Nyuhkuning.
 This is one of many villages within the area known as Ubud, the most popular tourist area in central Bali.

 - Area: Within an adorable and tranquil village.
 Along the southern edge of Monkey Forest, with its many inhabitants often crossing into the hotel grounds.
 Enough places to eat and drink within walking distance, and 5-10 minutes on foot from downtown Ubud.